 The second Fête de la Fédération happened in 1791 and was nothing like the first as it was said to have passed without hardly a notice.
-That was because that year, a few weeks prior to the celebration, the King and the royal family made their ill-fated escape attempt.
+That was because that year, a few weeks prior to the celebration, Louis XVI, Marie Antoinette, and the royal family disguised themselves and made their ill-fated escape attempt.
 Unfortunately for them, they were captured at Varennes and brought back to Paris.

 The third Fête de la Fédération, held in 1792, was a more joyous occasion.
-One newspaper published details about the celebration, and they are provided here almost verbatim:
+The Oxford Journal published details about the celebration, and they are provided here almost verbatim:

 The morning opened upon us as serenely as could be wished — a pleading presage of the day’s proceedings — at half an hour past five o’clock, the drums beat to assemble.
 The Guards of the nation, in every sense, repaired to their 60 quarters, where the citizens assisting at the Federation were to convene with the patriot troops.